 Pupils will change activities for PE after half term.
-Can we please ask that pupils check the Programmes of Study board to ensure they know what activity they will be doing and that they have the correct PE kit in preparation for the start of the new year.
+Can we please ask that pupils check the Programmes of Study board to ensure they know what activity they will be doing and that they have the correct PE kit.
 It is essential that pupils dress appropriately for PE.
 In cold weather we encourage black tracksuit bottoms.
 We have been very pleased with how pupils have embraced the extra-curricular programme in this short half term.
-We would still like to encourage anyone who has not tried a club in the PE department to come along and give one a go next year.
+We would still like to encourage anyone who has not tried a club in the PE department to come along and give one a go.
 Our clubs are fun and open to everyone to join in.

-We would like to take this opportunity to thank the students for their continued hard work and also parents for your support in bringing your children to clubs and collecting them for the whole year as it is greatly appreciated.
+We would like to take this opportunity to thank the pupils for their continued hard work and also parents for your support in bringing your children to clubs and collecting them.

 Mr A Russell